MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 - Power Platform administrator or Dataverse system administrator role.
 - Pipelines is a feature of [Managed environments](../admin/managed-environment-overview.md).
 You will need access to one or more environments that are enabled as a managed environment as described below.
 > [!IMPORTANT]
 > Use of unmanaged environments is not technically blocked during Pipelines preview.
 Enforcement will be added for Pipelines GA (general availability).
-As a result, any pre-existing pipelines will no longer deploy to unmanaged environments except where indicated below.
+As a result, any pre-existing pipelines will no longer deploy from or to unmanaged environments except where indicated below.

 Before you begin, you’ll need to choose which environments will participate in pipelines.
 A common set-up might include the following environments: